-- workers number of worker processes (default=8) - port TCP port - host hostname - paths list of sub paths - canary k8s ingress canary (% traffic value between 0 to 100) - secret k8s secret name for SSL certificate - worker_timeout worker wait timeout in sec (how long a message should wait in the worker queue before an error is returned) - gateway_timeout nginx ingress timeout in sec (request timeout, when will the gateway return an error) - trigger_name alternative nuclio trigger name - annotations key/value dict of ingress annotations - extra_attributes key/value dict of extra nuclio trigger attributes with_node_selection(kwargs)
+- port TCP port to listen on. by default, nuclio will choose a random port as long as the function service is NodePort. if the function service is ClusterIP, the port is ignored. - host Ingress hostname - paths list of Ingress sub paths - canary k8s ingress canary (% traffic value between 0 and 100) - secret k8s secret name for SSL certificate - worker_timeout worker wait timeout in sec (how long a message should wait in the worker queue before an error is returned) - gateway_timeout nginx ingress timeout in sec (request timeout, when will the gateway return an error) - trigger_name alternative nuclio trigger name - annotations key/value dict of ingress annotations - extra_attributes key/value dict of extra nuclio trigger attributes with_node_selection(kwargs)